grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 }
 ```

-You can also get the settings from a request `Context`
+You can also get the settings from a request `Context`:

 ```go title="src/resources.go"
 func (a *App) handleMyRequest(w http.ResponseWriter, req *http.Request) {